elifesciences-publications/Inter_Intra_Variation/README.md

-This repository contains analysis code used in Pastoll et al.
+This repository contains analysis code used in Pastoll et al., 2020.
+Inter- and intra-animal variation in the integrative properties of stellate cells in the medial entorhinal cortex, eLife, https://doi.org/10.7554/eLife.52258

 We recommend using RStudio (https://www.rstudio.com/) for running and viewing code.